SURGroup/UQpy/docs/source/sampling/index.rst

 - :class:`.LatinHypercubeSampling`: Class generating random samples from a specified probability distribution(s) using Latin hypercube sampling.

-- :class:`.StratifiedSampling`: Class is a variance reduction technique that divides the parameter space into a set of disjoint and space-filling strata
+- :class:`.TrueStratifiedSampling`: Class is a variance reduction technique that divides the parameter space into a set of disjoint and space-filling strata

 - :class:`.RefinedStratifiedSampling`: Class is a sequential sampling procedure that adaptively refines the stratification of the parameter space to add samples